Menu

 Investment Overview

-A $178k grant to Isle Utilities to pilot a technology innovation platform that will bring together promising water technology innovations with Africa’s largest water utilities to solve common delivery challenges.
+Isle Utilities piloted a technology innovation platform that brought together promising water technology innovations with Africa’s largest water utilities to solve common delivery challenges.

 psychology_alt